lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 - Micro-batch processing: 100 milliseconds latencies, **exactly-once** guarantees.
 - Continuous processing: 1 millisecond latencies, **at-least-once** guarantees. (since Spark 2.3)

-Treats a live data stream as an unbounded input table that is being continuously appended.
+Mechanism: Treats a live data stream as an unbounded input table that is being continuously appended.
+The job then periodically checks for new input data, process it, updates some internal state located in a state store if needed, and updates its result.

 ![structured-streaming-model.png](img/structured-streaming-model.png)